lustan3216/Behavior-Bind-Media/readme.md

 ## **What is behavior？ What is bind media？**

-「Behavior」is means a element align left, right, top or bottom.
+「Behavior」is means an element align left, right, top or bottom.

 If a div position needs to vertically centered and down 30 pixel, you will define a class like this below.